ishibaki/symmetry_paper/manuscript/6_figs.md

 \(A) Rotation of the *Drosophila* embryonic hindgut (orange) visualized by *UAS-myr-GFP* (cell membrane) driven by *byn-Gal4*.
 In the wild-type, the hindgut rotates counter-clockwise and it exhibits a rightward pointing hook shape.
 \(B) Before rotation (orange), the apical boundaries of the wild-type hindgut epithelial cells tend to slant to the left, the normal cell chirality.
-After rotation (gray), the cell chirality disappears.
+After rotation (grey), the cell chirality disappears.
 \(C) Schematic summarizing the procedure used to calculate the chirality index.
 The angle between each boundary and the anterior-posterior (AP) axis of the hindgut is determined.
 LR represents the left-right axis of the hindgut.